-The Jackson Hole Airport Board (the Airport Board or the Board) is the operator and proprietor of the Jackson Hole Airport (the Airport), located north of the Town of Jackson, in Teton County, Wyoming.
-The Airport Board offers readers of its Financial Statements this narrative overview of its financial activities for the fiscal year ended June 30, 2019 (the Fiscal Year).
-This narrative responds to the requirements of Government Accounting Standards Board (GASB) No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments.
+The Jackson Hole Airport Board (the Board) is the operator and proprietor of the Jackson Hole Airport (the "Airport"), located north of the Town of Jackson, in Teton County, Wyoming.
+The Airport Board offers readers of its Financial Statements this narrative overview of its financial activities for the fiscal year ended June 30, 2021 (the "Fiscal Year").
+This narrative responds to the requirements of Government Accounting Standards Board ("GASB") No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments.